 Notes: This table shows the unconditional fraction of refugees and non-refugee household heads granted visas in the period 1986-2003 who remain in their first observed commuting zone after three, eight, and thirteen years.
-The last column is difference-in-difference for probabilities of staying after 1999 relative to before, between refugees and non-refugee immigrants.
+The last column is difference-in-differences for probabilities of staying after 1999 relative to before, between refugees and non-refugee immigrants.
+The observation number for each row is 125,918.
+All visa types for non-refugee immigrants are included.